harness/developer-hub/docs/continuous-delivery/get-started/key-concepts.md

 The stage Conditional Execution applies to all steps that do not have their own Conditional Execution.
 A step's Conditional Execution overrides its stage's Conditional Execution.

-For more information, go to [Stage and Step Conditional Execution Settings](/docs/platform/pipelines/w_pipeline-steps-reference/step-skip-condition-settings.md).
+For more information, go to [Define conditional executions for stages and steps](/docs/platform/pipelines/step-skip-condition-settings).

 ### Failure strategies